instamatic-dev/instamatic/readme.md

 ## OS requirement

-The package has been mainly developed and tested under windows 7 and windows 10.
+The package requires Windows 7 or higher.
+It has been mainly developed and tested under windows 7 and windows 10.

 ## Package dependencies